thesofakillers/thesofakillers.github.io/content/posts/culture.md

 w.r.t. some objective function dictated by the preferences which give rise to the problem in the first place.
 There is something cultural here, engineering is artisanal, perhaps.
-And so because of that, I am tempted to file it under the remainder of science completeness.
+And so because of that, I am tempted to file it under the "remainder" of science completeness.
 I can imagine a science-complete world where ever-evolving cultures and changing preferences demand new engineering approaches, which therefore fail to converge to the same universal set like science does.
 I am still unsure about this, but perhaps there's something there.